soundata/soundata/docs/source/contributing.rst

 * Please reference also any relevant link or website that users can check for more information

 .. note::
-    In addition to the module docstring, you should also write a docstrings for your Clip class, and for the functions you write.
+    In addition to the module docstring,you should write docstrings for every new class and function you write.
 See :ref:`the documentation tutorial <documentation_tutorial>` for practical information on best documentation practices.

 This docstring is important for users to understand the dataset and its purpose.